Sam Foley: Port Vale

 In June 2015, Foley signed a two-year contract with League One club Port Vale.
-He said his aim was to secure a regular first team place in central midfield.
+He said he aimed to secure a regular first-team place in central midfield.
 He went on to score six goals in 50 appearances throughout the 2015–16 season, and was also the club's penalty-taker, converting two of four penalty kicks.
-Manager Rob Page played him both in central midfield and on the left-side of midfield throughout the campaign, and told the media that Foley was "outstanding" in both roles.
+Manager Rob Page played him both in central midfield and on the left side of midfield throughout the campaign, and told the media that Foley was "outstanding" in both roles.

-He remained a key player under new manager Bruno Ribeiro, and missed just two of the opening 15 league games of the 2016–17 season, being named on the EFL team of the week after providing two assists in a 3–1 win over Scunthorpe United at Vale Park on 27 August.
-However he was forced to undergo surgery on a long-standing ankle injury in October.
+He remained a key player under new manager Bruno Ribeiro.
+He missed just two of the opening 15 league games of the 2016–17 season, being named on the EFL Team of the Week after providing two assists in a 3–1 win over Scunthorpe United at Vale Park on 27 August.
+However, he was forced to undergo surgery on a long-standing ankle injury in October.
 He returned to training after a three-month recovery spell.
-In February 2017, he was praised by caretaker-manager Michael Brown for playing despite being below full fitness during a difficult period for the club.
+In February 2017, he was praised by caretaker manager Michael Brown for playing despite being below full fitness during a difficult period for the club.
 He scored his first goal of the season in a crucial 2–1 home win against relegation rivals Shrewsbury Town on 17 March.